bgreen-litl/backoff/README.md

     def poll_for_message(queue)
         return queue.get()

-More simply, function which continues polling every second until it gets a non falsey result could be defined like like this:
+More simply, a function which continues polling every second until it gets a non falsey result could be defined like like this:

     @backoff.on_predicate(backoff.constant, interval=1)